 $5 Cancer treatment and a $475,000 Cancer treatment Announced

 In striking contrasts, a university-based team just announced it has developed a five-dollar treatment that completely abolishes cancer in the same week news headlines hailed the Food & Drug Administration’s approval of a $475,000 immunotherapy treatment for blood cancer (leukemia).
+Also read up about the liver cancer symptoms and know needs to be done to begin treatment.

 Only a 3% ethyl cellulose concentration injected at a certain rate was determined to produce optimal effect.
 The results were astounding.
 Using conventional ethanol ablation, 4 of 12 tumors regressed completely by the 7th day following treatment.
 The formed gel of ethanol cellulose reduced tumor volume to 13% versus 89% of their initial size with standard ethanol instillation.
 Eight days following injection 7 of 7 tumors had completely regressed with ethanol cellulose gel whereas 0 of 5 regressed completely with standard ethanol.